The heterotic G$_2$-system on 2-step nilmanifolds endowed with principal torus bundles: Introduction

-In the present paper, we study the heterotic ${\rm G}_2$-system on $2$-step nilmanifolds $M=\Gamma\backslash N$, where $N$ is a simply connected $2$-step nilpotent 7-dimensional Lie group and $\Gamma$ and is a cocompact lattice.
-We will consider the case where $P$ is a principal torus bundle over $M$.
-In this geometric setting, we refer to an {\em invariant} solution to the system as a solution where $\varphi$ and the curvature form $F_{\theta}$ (which can be thought of as a 2-form on $M$ with values in $\mathfrak{k}$) are induced by left-invariant forms on $N$.
+In this geometric setting, we refer to an {\em invariant} solution to the system as a solution where $\varphi$ and the curvature form $F_{\theta}$ (which can be thought of as a 2-form on $M$ with values in $\mathfrak{t}^k\cong\R^k$) are induced by left-invariant forms on $N$.
 In this way, the system can be regarded as a system for exterior forms on the Lie algebra $\n$ of $N,$ and the analysis can be performed in an algebraic fashion.